Addiction Services

 Michelle’s Story

-Today, she’s been clean and sober for five years, and is now helping others receive the life-changing services she did.
+Today, she’s been clean and sober for many years, and is now helping others receive the life-changing services she did.

 Substance use disorder is a disease that takes a terrible toll on those afflicted with it, as well as their families and support systems.
 Bay Cove specializes in providing a continuum of substance use disorder services, including detoxification, short-term residential programming, individual and group counseling, and outpatient treatment for opiate addiction.

-We design and operate our programs with the understanding that addiction is a medical condition and that with effective, long-term treatment tailored to individual needs, people with alcohol and/or drug addiction can recover and lead productive lives.
+We design and operate our programs with the understanding that addiction is a medical condition and that with effective, long-term treatment tailored to individual needs, people with alcohol and/or drug addiction can recover and lead the lives they want to live.

-The ultimate goal of addiction treatment is to enable an individual to achieve lasting abstinence, but the immediate goals are to reduce drug use, improve a patient's ability to function and minimize the medical and social complications of substance use disorder.
+The ultimate goal of addiction treatment is to enable an individual to achieve lasting abstinence, but the immediate goals are rooted in harm reduction: to reduce drug use, improve a person's ability to function, and minimize the medical and social complications of substance use disorder.

 • Six nurses at the nursing station, two are sitting and four are standing.
 They are wearing bright patterns and smiling at the camera.